 - The difference is small, but because lead is highly toxic, especially to children, it’s large enough to matter.

-- If your water isn’t at risk for lead contamination and you want a long-lasting, hassle-free filter that makes water taste great for the lowest possible price, this is one of our top picks for best undersink water filter.
+- If your water isn’t at risk for lead contamination and you want a long-lasting, hassle-free filter that makes water taste great for the lowest possible price, this is one of our top picks for a undersink water filter.

 - we like that CuZn under sink water filter requires no drilling to install.